Making a slip & fall claim in South Africa

-Everyone has a slip-up every now and then, walking along a pavement, uneven gravel, wet floors and even in rainy weather.
+Everyone has or will likely slip and fall whether walking along a pavement, uneven gravel, on wet floors or even in rainy weather.

 The law requires that we take reasonable and appropriate care of ourselves when on the premises of another, and also requires that the person in charge of the premises to take reasonable care in preventing or minimising the harm that occurs to people while they are in or passing through such premises.